What is CPD?

 Continuing Professional Development (CPD) is the process of learning and developing your knowledge and skills whilst you work.
 This shows colleagues, clients and the regulator that you are committed to upholding conduct and competency within the Financial Services Industry.

-As a FINSIA Member, you are required to complete 14 hours of CPD on an annual calendar year basis.
+As a FINSIA Member, you are required to complete a minimum of 14 hours of CPD on an annual calendar year basis.
 Structured (minimum 10 hours with 1 hour in Ethics) and Unstructured (max 4 hours).

 Demonstrate Your Professionalism